Transport enhancement from incoherent coupling between one-dimensional quantum conductors: Model of non-equilibrium incoherently coupled spin chains

 where the super-index $(\lambda)$ refers to any operator of chain $\lambda$, $\sigma^{k(\lambda)}_i$ ($k=x,y,z$) are Pauli matrices at lattice site $i$ of chain $\lambda$, $\tau$ is the exchange coupling between nearest neighbours (in the following we take units of energy and time such that $\tau=1$ and $\hbar = 1$), and $\Delta$ is the anisotropy (we consider $\Delta>0$ only), where both parameters are assumed to be the same for every chain.
 The presence of an excitation at a certain site corresponds to a spin pointing up, while the absence of an excitation corresponds to a spin pointing down.
 The hopping is encapsulated by the first two terms of equation~\eqref{hami}, while the final term corresponds to an energy penalty for nearest-neighbour lattice sites in the same spin state, creating an interaction between spin excitations.
 In this sense, we will refer to a strongly interacting model if $\Delta>1$, which is an energy-gapped regime.

 We assume that hopping also occurs between nearest-neighbour sites of neighbouring chains, with a hopping rate $\eta$.
+In addition, we suppose that the interchain coupling is much weaker than the coupling between sites on the same chain, so that $\eta\ll\tau$.
 Let $t_{\phi}$ denote the time taken for a spin excitation to lose its phase coherence, either from collisions with other spin excitations on the same chain or due to dephasing induced by an external bath, e.g.\ phonons.
-If $\eta \ll t_{\phi}^{-1}$, it is reasonable to neglect quantum correlations between sites of neighbouring chains, and treat the interchain coupling as a purely incoherent hopping process.
+If $\eta \ll t_{\phi}^{-1}$, it is reasonable to neglect quantum correlations between sites of neighbouring chains, and treat the interchain coupling as a purely incoherent hopping process~\cite{jerome1982advphys}.
 This is expected to be a good approximation for temperatures intermediate between the two hopping energy scales, i.e.\ $\eta \ll k_B T \ll \tau$.
 This is easily satisfied in several systems.
 For example, $\eta\sim100$K and $\tau\sim1000$K for typical Bechgaard salts \cite{arrigoni2000prb}.
+In general, this separation of energy scales can occur for a number of reasons.
+For example, the interchain distance may be much larger than the separation between sites on the same chain.
+Alternatively, the hopping in the interchain direction might be mediated by a scaffolding of different molecules in between~\cite{dressel2005prb} (see figure~\ref{fig1}(b)).

 By means of a Jordan-Wigner transformation, the present model can be mapped onto an interacting spinless fermion system \cite{Lieb1961aop}, as we demonstrate in \ref{JWtrans}.
 The parameter $\tau$ then corresponds to nearest-neighbour hopping, and $\tau\Delta$ to nearest-neighbour Coulomb repulsion, up to factors of order unity.
 Normally such a transformation is not feasible in a 2D system, due to the appearance of non-local Jordan-Wigner string operators (see equation~\eqref{JWstring}) which enforce the correct exchange phase between fermions at different sites.
 However, due to the purely incoherent nature of the interchain coupling, there is no need to maintain a definite phase relation between fermion states localised on different chains.
 This equivalence between fermion and spin representations makes our model relevant for describing not only spin transport, but also particle transport of hard-core bosons or fermions.